7 Best Valladolid Cenotes You Simply Must Visit (2025)

 Getting to the Valladolid Cenotes

-Bicycle – Most of these cenotes in Yucatan peninsula are easily reached from Valladolid by bicycle with the exception of Cenote IkKil and Suytun.
+Bicycle – Most of these cenotes in the Yucatan peninsula are easily reached from Valladolid by bicycle with the exception of Cenote IkKil and Suytun.
 Cenote IkKil is simply too far (next to Chichen Itza) and I guess it is possible to cycle the 16km round trip to Suytun if you are feeling adventurous.

 Bicycles can be rented from many hostels and stores in the centre of Valladolid.
 I recommend Go Yucatan Tours, located just behind the main cathedral, which has a variety of different kinds of bikes available to rent by the hour or day.